Homeschooling Resources at Your Fingertips

 • Household necessities, etc.

-We know it sounds like a lot to put on someone fresh out of high school, but helping them create–and stick to–a budget ahead of time can help your child avoid financial issues that can follow them for years and ultimately impact major buying decisions down the road.
+We know it sounds like a lot of responsibilities, but helping them create–and stick to–a budget ahead of time can help your child avoid financial issues that can follow them for years and ultimately impact major buying decisions down the road.

 4. Teach Them How to Cook